Venture-Miner/nfboost-backoffice/docs/dashboard/sc-withdraw.md

 For this transaction it is possible to define the fee that will be paid, thus also defining the speed of the transaction.

-For the admin user to withdraw, they must click "Wallet" icon at the top of the screen and then transactions.
+For the admin user to withdraw, they must click "Wallet" button at the top of the screen and then transactions.

 ![1](/img/novatelasmart.png)